General

 What is the Strategy Review System?

 The Strategy Review System (SRS) was created to help the Chesapeake Bay Program apply the adaptive management decision-making framework to its work toward the Chesapeake Bay Watershed Agreement.
-Following the adoption of the Chesapeake Bay Watershed Agreement, Goal Implementation Teams (GITs) developed Management Strategies for the outcomes that support the Agreement's goals.
+Following the adoption of the Chesapeake Bay Watershed Agreement, Goal Implementation Teams developed Management Strategies for the outcomes that support the Agreement's goals.
 These strategies explain how the outcomes are to be accomplished and how the progress will be monitored, assessed, and reported.
-The Strategy Review System is the process of adaptively managing and implementing the Management Strategies and their long-term goals through short-term action.
-To learn more about the Strategy Review System, visit the Strategy Review System Overview page.
+The SRS is the process of adaptively managing and implementing the Management Strategies and their long-term goals through short-term action.
+To learn more about the SRS, visit the Strategy Review System Overview page.

 Who manages the Strategy Review System?

 The Management Board manages the partnership’s work to achieve the outcomes of the Chesapeake Bay Watershed Agreement.
-This includes the Strategy Review System (SRS).
-The Management Board has charged the Enhance Partnering, Leadership and Management Goal Implementation Team (GIT 6) with facilitating the SRS process; the SRS Planning Team manages its implementation.
+This includes the Strategy Review System.
+The Management Board has charged the Enhance Partnering, Leadership and Management Goal Implementation Team (GIT 6) with facilitating the SRS process; the SRS Workgroup manages its implementation.

 What is a Quarterly Progress Meeting?

-A Quarterly Progress Meeting is a meeting between the Management Board and a pre-defined cohort of workgroups and Goal Implementation Teams (GITs) that report progress toward their outcome, explain challenges, and make requests for action, support or assistance.
-There are seven Quarterly Progress Meetings during a single cycle of the Strategy Review System, and these meetings take place every three months.
+A Quarterly Progress Meeting (QPM) is a meeting between the Management Board and a pre-defined cohort of workgroups and Goal Implementation Teams that report progress toward their outcome, explain challenges, and make requests for action, support or assistance.
+These meetings take place every three months and there are eight QPMs during a single cycle of the Strategy Review System.

 What is a cohort?

-A cohort is a pre-defined group of the workgroups and Goal Implementation Teams (GITs) that represent a set of outcomes.
-There are seven cohorts, and each one participates in its own Quarterly Progress Meeting with the Management Board.
+A cohort is a pre-defined group of the workgroups and Goal Implementation Teams that represent a set of outcomes.
+There are four cohorts, and each one participates in its own Quarterly Progress Meeting with the Management Board.
 These cohorts were designed to bring related work together and to cue discussion at the most appropriate times.
-Their placement in the Strategy Review System schedule was determined with the timing of data updates and key meeting in mind.
+Their placement in the Strategy Review System schedule was determined with the timing of data updates and key meetings in mind.

 Which cohort do I belong to?

-• The Aquatic Life Cohort includes the Blue Crab Abundance, Blue Crab Management, Forage Fish, Oysters and Submerged Aquatic Vegetation outcomes.
+• The Living Resources Cohort includes the Blue Crab Abundance, Blue Crab Management, Oysters, Forage Fish, Fish Habitat, Wetlands, Black Duck, Brook Trout, Fish Passage and Submerged Aquatic Vegetation Outcomes.

-• The Local Action Cohort includes the Land Use Methods and Metrics Development, Land Use Options Evaluation, Local Leadership and Tree Canopy outcomes.
+• The Healthy Watersheds Cohort includes the Stream Health, Forest Buffers, Tree Canopy, Healthy Watersheds, Protected Lands, Land Use Methods and Metrics Development, Land Use Options Evaluation, Climate Monitoring and Assessment and Climate Adaptation Outcomes.

 Preparing for a Quarterly Progress Meeting